rossetti/KSLBook/docs/09-Chapter9.md

 In this section, we will explore how the KSL supports the application of bootstrapping.
 First, we will illustrate how to do bootstrapping using basic KSL constructs.
 This is intended to illustrate the overall bootstrapping process.
 Then we will discuss KSL constructs that encapsulate the bootstrapping process within classes.
 In essence, bootstrapping is just sampling again and again from some discrete population.
 Thus, the KSL `DPopulation` class can serve as a starting point.
 Alternatively, the KSL `EmpiricalRV` class can be used.
 Let's start with a simple example that has an original sample size of 10 elements.
 For example, assume through some sampling process we have selected 10 students (at random) and counted the number of books in their backpack.
 The following code illustrates placing the data in an array and computing some basic statistics related to the sample.

+::: {.example #exBS1 name="Bootstraping Example 1"}
+This example defines a population of values within an array.
+Then, the example uses the `DPopulation` class to sample from the population.
+Statistics on the samples are captured and used to form a confidence interval.
 ```kt
 // make a population for illustrating bootstrapping
 val mainSample = doubleArrayOf(6.0, 7.0, 5.0, 1.0, 0.0, 4.0, 6.0, 0.0, 6.0, 1.0)